Bricklaying NVQ Courses

 There was a time when getting a Bricklaying NVQ by on site assessment was a lengthy process.
 However, the Covid-19 pandemic caused a rethink by the awarding bodies.
 Now we do your Bricklaying NVQ assessment far more conveniently – by gathering evidence remotely where possible.

-This route is open to people who have three or more years of general site experience.
+This route is open to people who have general site experience.
 It involves our Assessor finding out your skills in the workplace and seeing what level you are working at.
+Please note – these programmes are not suitable for new entrants to the trade.

 - General Health Safety & Welfare